jquinby/jekyll-now/_posts/2019-03-04-LonelyMan.markdown

 or worst, asked and  answered with more technology.

 >Let me diagnose the situation in a few terse sentences.
-Contemporary Adam the first, extremely succesful in his cosmic-majestic enterprise, refuses to pay earnest heed to the duality in man and tries the deny the undenaible, that another Adam exists beside, or rather, in him.
+Contemporary Adam the first, extremely successful in his cosmic-majestic enterprise, refuses to pay earnest heed to the duality in man and tries the deny the undeniable, that another Adam exists beside, or rather, in him.
 By rejecting Adam the second, contemporary man, _eo ipso_, dismisses the covenantal faith community as something superfluous and obsolete.
 To clear up any misunderstanding on the